 Here are some valuable tips to know before you go hiking through Whyte Lake Park.

-TIP #1: Dogs are permitted in the park but they must be kept on leash at all times to make sure they stay on the path and don’t destroy any of the ecosystems in the forest.
+TIP #1: Dogs are allowed in the park.
+However, they must be kept on a leash at all times to ensure they stay on the path and don’t destroy any of the ecosystems in the forest.

-TIP #2: Although there are fish in Whyte Lake, fishing is not allowed as they are a threatened species.
+TIP #2: Although there are fish in Whyte Lake, fishing is not allowed as the marine is a threatened species.

-TIP #3: While walking on the trail, make sure you take a minute and look up towards the sky.
+TIP #3: Be in the moment as you walk.
+Make sure you take a minute and look up towards the sky while walking on the trail.
 There are so many huge trees in the forest that are fascinating to look at.
 Stop and listen too.
 When we last went we could hear an owl.

 TIP #7: The parking lot by Westport Road and the highway isn’t huge.
 There might be room for maybe 40 or so cars, but no more.
-Consequently, don’t expect to find parking on a sunny weekend day in the summer.
-Best times to go are earlier in the day and when you don’t expect the place to be packed.
+Therefore, don’t expect to find parking on a sunny weekend in the summer.
+The best times to go are earlier in the day and when you don’t expect the place to be packed.

-TIP #8: Take a snack and water with you on your trip, and wear good walking shoes or hiking boots.
-Also, be sure to give yourself plenty of time to get back to your car before dark.
+TIP #8: Take a snack and water with you on your trip and wear good walking shoes or hiking boots.
+Be sure to also give yourself plenty of time to get back to your car before dark.

 For more information on this scenic hike click Whyte Lake Park in West Vancouver.